Southport Sharks

-The Southport Australian Football Club, nicknamed the Sharks, is an Australian rules football club based on the Gold Coast, Queensland, that competes in the Victorian Football League (VFL).
+The Southport Australian Football Club, nicknamed the Sharks, is an Australian rules football club based on the Gold Coast, Queensland, that competes in the Victorian Football League (VFL) and the QAFL Women's (QAFLW).
+It has played its home matches at Fankhauser Reserve since 1989.

-Southport is one of the most successful football clubs in Queensland, having claimed 22 senior-grade premierships across multiple competitions since it was established in 1961.
-It competed in the Gold Coast Australian Football League between 1961 and 1982, and then moved to the Queensland Australian Football League.
-In 2011 the club was elevated to the North East Australian Football League (NEAFL), before moving to the VFL after the NEAFL dissolved in 2020.
-Since 2020 Southport has fielded a senior women's team in Division 1 of the QAFLW competition; the club won its inaugural women's premiership in 2020.
+Southport is one of the most successful football clubs in Queensland, having claimed 22 senior-grade men's premierships across multiple competitions since it was established in 1961.
+It competed in the Gold Coast Australian Football League (GCAFL) from its formation in 1961 until 1983, when it moved to the Queensland Australian Football League (QAFL).
+In 2011, the club was elevated to the North East Australian Football League (NEAFL), before moving to the VFL after the NEAFL dissolved in 2020.
+Southport has fielded a senior women's team since 2020, which has competed in the QAFLW since 2022.